May 23, 2023

 Dining options are inspired by the region's culinary heritage and showcase locally-sourced, seasonal ingredients through multi-course menus in both à la carte and signature kaiseki styles, while the more casual café and bar serve beverages and light bites.
 Also on offer are dedicated wellness treatments, including personalized spa experiences and yoga sessions.

-This 5-star hotel fuses French elegance and Japanese tradition with comfortable rooms and technological amenities.
-Located within walking distance of popular historical sites, the hotel offers convenient access to shrines, temples, and gardens.
+Fusing French elegance and Japanese tradition with comfortable rooms and technological amenities, this hotel is located within walking distance of popular historical sites.
+The hotel offers convenient access to shrines, temples, and gardens.

 Guests can dine on-site in venues that balance French gastronomic expertise and Japanese flavors.
 Visitors are also welcome to enjoy the wellness and leisure facilities, including a spa and fitness center.